bevyengine/bevy/.github/ISSUE_TEMPLATE/feature_tracking.md

 ## What does this new feature do?

+**NOTE:** please only create tracking issues for features that have a reasonably clear consensus and implementation plan (although no definite timeline is needed).
+For feature requests and early design work, please create a [Discussion](https://github.com/bevyengine/bevy/discussions) instead.

 In a short paragraph, describe what the feature does.
 Try to focus on the new functionality it allows, rather than the implementation details.